-The Group is committed to supporting the public by various means of social participation and contribution as part of our strategic development.
-The Group strives to nurture corporate culture and practice corporate citizenship in daily work life.
+The Group is committed to supporting the public through various means of social participation and contribution as part of its strategic development.
+The Group strives to nurture corporate culture and practice corporate citizenship in daily work life, and has implemented policies to understand the needs of the society and ensure its activities have taken the society's interests into consideration.